robstoll/angular-auth/README.md

 - AuthService to perform log in, check authentication/authorisation
 - [ui.router](https://github.com/angular-ui/ui-router) "interceptor" to verify if the current user is authorised to visit the particular route
+- HttpInterceptor to react to HTTP `401 Unauthorized` and `403 Forbidden`

 Following an example how to include it